VoxelForge/VoxelForge/API.md

 of the following predefined functions:

 * `doc.entry_templates.text`: Expects entry data to be a string.
   It will be inserted directly into the entry.
+Useful for entries with a freeform text.

+* `doc.entry_templates.formspec`: Entry data is expected to contain the complete entry formspec as a string.
+Useful if your entries.
+Useful if you expect your entries to differ wildly in layouts.

 #### Return value
 Always `nil`.